reactioncommerce/reaction-docs/website/versioned_docs/version-2.0.0/payments-discounts.md

 ![](/assets/admin-dashboard-payments-discounts-catalyst.png "Payment Discounts")

 Discounts are validated when a user enters a code during checkout, and are applied as payment methods on the cart.
-The discount code usage is tracked once the order has been placed.s
+The discount code usage is tracked once the order has been placed.